Does Constipation affect women more than men?

 According to Ayurveda, constipation occurs due to an imbalance in Vata dosha which disturbs your colon, inhibiting its proper functioning.
 The holistic approach of ayurveda focuses on balancing the vata dosha to treat and cure constipation.

 It is still not fully understood why women are more susceptible to constipation as compared to men.
-In fact, the major causes of constipation, such as low fiber diet, less fluid intake, medications etc. are equally shared by men and women.
+In fact, the major causes of constipation in women, such as low fiber diet, less fluid intake, medications etc. are equally shared by men and women.

 However, there are several other factors which are specific to women, that can increase constipation in women such as: